EduardoNeville/ask_ai/README.md

 ## Features

-- Support for multiple LLM providers: OpenAI, Anthropic, and Ollama.
+- Support for multiple Framework providers: OpenAI, Anthropic, and Ollama.
 - Unified interface to interact with different APIs.
 - Ease of adding system-level prompts to guide responses.
 - Support for maintaining chat history (multi-turn conversations).